alick888/mule-modules-sayhi/README.md

-# SayHi Extension
+# Anypoint Custom Connector

-This is a simple template for creation of a custom plugin for Mulesoft Anypoint Studio based on the version 4 release.
+This is a simple template for creation of a custom connector for Mulesoft Anypoint Studio based on the version 4 release.

 Add this dependency to your application pom.xml